• Skip to primary navigation

 I learned more in one morning taking pictures with Alex and our small tour group than I have learned in hours and hours of reading blog posts and books on the subject.

-If there is one message that I took away from the tour, it was, "Never let the truth get in the way of a great photo."
+If there is one message that I took away from the tour, it was this:

 While I use this guideline nearly daily when taking food images (if you had any idea what's going on just beyond those cropped edges...), I hadn't really thought about applying it beyond close-ups.